Gazprom: Yamal Peninsula

-Exploration of the Yamal peninsula has found reserves of over 10 trillion cubic metres of natural gas and over 500 million tons of oil and gas condensate.
-About 60 percent of these reserves are located in Bovanenkovo, Kharasavey and Novoportovo.
+Exploration of the Yamal Peninsula has found reserves of over 10 trillion cubic metres of natural gas and over 500 million tons of oil and gas condensate.
+About 60 percent of these reserves are located in Bovanenkovo, Kharasavey, and Novoportovo.
 The natural gas production capacity of the Bovanenkovo field was estimated to be 115 e9m3/a, with potential to increase to 140 e9m3/a.

 Shtokman field

 The Shtokman field is one of the world's largest natural gas fields.
 It is located in the central part of the Barents Sea, 650 km northeast of the city of Murmansk and 1000 km west of the Yamal Peninsula.
 The field is estimated to contain up to 3.7 e12m3 of gas.
 Potential production is 71 e9m3/a in the initial phases, with a potential increase to 95 e9m3/a.
-Gazprom, TotalEnergies (France) and Statoil (Norway) created a joint company Shtokman Development AG for development of the field.
+Gazprom, TotalEnergies (France), and Statoil (Norway) created a joint company, Shtokman Development AG, for the development of the field.

 Khanty-Mansiysk autonomous area (Arctic shelf)

-On 8 April 2013, in Amsterdam, Alexey Miller, Chairman of the Gazprom Management Committee and Jorma Ollila, Chairman of the Board of Directors of Royal Dutch Shell signed in the presence of Putin and Mark Rutte prime minister of Netherlands a memorandum outlining the principles of cooperation within hydrocarbons exploration and development in the Arctic shelf and a section of the deep-water shelf.
+In 2013, in Amsterdam, Alexey Miller, chairman of the Gazprom management committee, and Jorma Ollila, chairman of the board of directors of Royal Dutch Shell, signed in the presence of Putin and Mark Rutte, prime minister of the Netherlands, a memorandum outlining the principles of cooperation within hydrocarbons exploration and development in the Arctic shelf and a section of the deep-water shelf.